WASdev/sample.rtcomm.mobile/README.md

    $  sudo npm install -g cordova ionic bower

-3. Clone and configure this sample application code
+3. Clone and configure this sample application code as follwoing:

   1) Clone this project